 Despite all this, user experience and low adoption rates are still the main hurdles that companies need to figure out before AR goes mainstream.
 When choosing the right technology for your business, the general rule of thumb is that you should focus on technology with tangible ROI and a high adoption rate.

-Tech-savvy furniture companies are betting on web AR
+Tech-savvy furniture businesses are betting on web AR

-EQ3 is a Canadian furniture retailer that wanted to enrich the online shopping experience of its customers.
-To do so, they introduced web-native augmented reality, allowing their customers to examine AR without a mobile application.
+The Canadian furniture retailer EQ3 wanted to enrich the online shopping experience.
+To do so, they introduced web-native augmented reality, allowing their customers to examine furniture using AR without a mobile application.

-Tech-savvy furniture companies have already experienced the benefit of having web-AR.
+Augmented reality is rapidly becoming the furniture industry standard.
+As soon as customers experience the convenience of using AR for online shopping, there’s no going back.
 According to Interior Define, customers that engage with AR are eight times more likely to convert than customers that don't engage with AR.

-"We understand that our customers are busy and do a lot of their shopping while on the go.
-Offering web-native AR means our customers can easily visualize our products without the barrier of leaving our site to go to the App Store and download our mobile app." - Julie Shulman, Director of Product Management, Interior Define
+“We understand that our customers are busy and do a lot of their shopping while on the go.
+Offering web-native AR means our customers can easily visualize our products without the barrier of leaving our site to go to the App Store and download our mobile app.” - Julie Shulman, VP of Product, Interior Define

-Making it easy for customers to use AR with no app needed will positively influence the adoption rate.
+Making it easy for customers to use AR with no app needed will positively influence the adoption of augmented reality.
 Retailers will have the tool they need to complement a visit to the showroom, and customers will have the right amount of information to make more informed decisions.

 In the future, as we see increased usage of AR in everyday life, the ability to access AR instantly without the need to install an app will become imperative.
-Tech giants are getting ready for the new era with AR "on the go."
+Tech-savvy players are getting ready for the new era with AR "on the go."

 Are you ready to experience the full potential of web-native AR and convert more customers?